-Chief Financial Officer (appointed 1 July 2019)
+Chief Financial Officer (appointed 1 July 2019 - resigned 31 January 2022)

-Grant Dempsey joined Alumina Limited in July 2019 as CFO.
-He is responsible for accounting, treasury, investor relations and taxation.
+Grant Dempsey joined Alumina Limited in July 2019 as CFO and resigned in January 2022.
+He was responsible for accounting, treasury, investor relations and taxation.
 Mr Dempsey has extensive experience in finance and other management functions gained through more than 30 years' experience as a senior executive, adviser and investment banker.